 One common hearing test is an audiogram, which should take 20 to 30 minutes.
-In the test, a series of sounds are played through headphones, Dr. Velikova explains.
+In the test, a series of sounds are played through headphones.
 You’ll be asked to press a button each time you hear a sound, no matter how faint.

-The sounds played range from the lowest frequencies (bass) that the human ear is able to pick up to the highest (high-pitched tones).
+The sounds will range from the lowest frequencies (bass) that the human ear is able to pick up to the highest (high-pitched tones).

 However, while there is no guaranteed way to test your hearing at home, there are a couple of informal screening tests you can try.
 First, hold up a mechanical watch at arm’s length, gradually moving it closer to your ear.

-“If you can only hear the ticking when the watch is right up to your ear, or if you can’t hear it at all, that would certainly be a further indication to go to a hearing clinic for a full assessment,” Fisher says.
+“If you can only hear the ticking when the watch is right up to your ear, or if you can’t hear it at all, you should go to a hearing clinic for a full assessment,” Fisher says.

 You can also take this quiz from the NIH to help determine if you have a hearing problem.
 If you answer “yes” to three or more of these questions, make an appointment with your doctor.